Seattle shooting suspect arrested, 2 being sought in shooting that killed one, injured seven

 Seattle authorities identified two suspects in Wednesday's downtown shooting that left one person dead and seven others injured.

-Marquise Latrelle Tolbert and William Ray Tolliver, both 24, remain at large and are considered armed and dangerous, Seattle Mayor Jenny Durkin told reporters during a Thursday news conference.
-She said a third shooter who was not identified has been arrested.
+Marquise Latrelle Tolbert and William Ray Tolliver, both 24, remain at large and are considered armed and dangerous, Seattle Mayor Jenny Durkan told reporters during a Thursday news conference.
+A third suspect who was not identified has been arrested, she said.

 "Most of us in this city have walked that block about that time of day, and no one, absolutely no one in our city or country should step out of a coffee shop or get on a bus with fear of violence," she said.